 Marriott Bonvoy Platinum members receive guaranteed 4 PM late check-out.
 The one exception is at resorts, where late check-out is subject to availability (resorts include all properties listed here).

-Guaranteed late check-out is subject a valuable perk, especially for a one-night stay, where it allows you stay in your room for 24+ hours.
+Guaranteed late check-out is such a valuable perk, especially for a one-night stay, where it allows you stay in your room for 24+ hours.

 50% Bonvoy bonus points